 The accompanying unaudited consolidated financial statements have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission and accordingly, do not include all information and footnotes required under accounting principals generally accepted in the United States for complete financial statements.
-In the opinion of management, these interim financial statements contain all adjustments, consisting of normal, recurring adjustments, necessary for a fair presentation of the financial position of Forgent Networks, Inc. ("Forgent") as of January 31, 2003 and July 31, 2002 and the results of operations for the three and six months ended January 31, 2003 and January 31, 2002.
+In the opinion of management, these interim financial statements contain all adjustments, consisting of normal, recurring adjustments, necessary for a fair presentation of the financial position of Forgent Networks, Inc. ("Forgent") as of January 31, 2003 and July 31, 2002 and the results of operations for the three and six months ended January 31, 2003 and January 31, 2002, and the cash flows for the six months ended January 31, 2003 and January 31, 2002.
 The results for interim periods are not necessarily indicative of results for a full fiscal year.